Analysis | Fauci’s actual view of how Trump’s handled the pandemic isn’t a mystery

 At the time, the United States was at the front end of a second wave of new cases — something that Pence, the putative head of the government’s response to the virus, insisted wasn’t going to happen.
 But it’s obviously the case that both then and overall, the response in this country has been worse than others.

-Consider how the pandemic would look here if we’d matched the number of cases and deaths seen in other countries as a function of population.
-If we’d had as many cases per million over the course of the year as Germany saw, for example, we’d be at 1.3 million total cases, about a sixth of where we actually are.
-If we’d seen the same number of deaths as Italy as a function of population, we’d have been doing comparatively worse than we actually did for months — but, by now, better.
+Consider how the pandemic would look here if we had matched the number of cases and deaths seen in other countries as a function of population.
+If we’d had as many cases per million over the course of the year as Germany saw, for example, we’d be at 1.3 million total cases, about a sixth of where we are.
+If we’d seen the same number of deaths as Italy as a function of population, we’d have been doing comparatively worse than we did for months — but, by now, better.
 That despite how badly Italy was hit early in the pandemic.

 By late July, Trump and his allies were openly attacking Fauci.
 Trump retweeted a link to a podcast disparaging Fauci as having “misled” the public about hydroxychloroquine, prompting Fauci to reply.